Mago281/deep-learning-challenge/README.md

 To determine the number of neurons and layers in my model, I took into consideration how many inputs there were before determining the number of neurons and layers in my model.
 Once I completed this step, I compiled, trained, and evaluated my binary classification model to calculate the model’s loss and accuracy.

-1. Continued using the Jupyter Notebook in which i performed the preprocessing steps from Step.
+1. Continued using the Jupyter Notebook in which I performed the preprocessing steps from Step.

 2. Created a neural network model by assigning the number of input features and nodes for each layer using TensorFlow and Keras.